SD memory cards have become an integral part of our lives. These tiny storage devices are commonly used to store photos, videos, documents, and more.

 Before diving into more complex solutions, ensure you have performed these preliminary checks.

-- Try a Different Computer.
-Test the SD card on another computer or laptop to see if the issue persists.
-This can help determine whether the problem lies with the card or the computer.
+• Try a Different Computer: If the problem continues, attempt to use the SD card on a different computer or laptop.
+This can help decide whether the problem lies with the card or the computer.

-- Inspect the Card.
-Examine the SD card for any physical damage, such as a bent pin or a cracked casing.
-If you notice any damage, it may be necessary to consult a professional data recovery service.
+• Inspect the Card: Examine the SD card for any physical damage, such as a bent pin or a cracked casing.
+If you detect any damage, you may be required to consult a professional data recovery service.

 Restart Your Computer

 It might sound cliché, but a simple restart can resolve many issues.
-Restart your computer and see if the SD card is recognized afterward.
+Attempt to reboot your computer and verify if the SD card is recognized afterward.

 Use the Hardware and Device Troubleshooter